Seattle Art Museum: Dorothy Stimson Bullitt Library

 The Dorothy Stimson Bullitt Library was founded in 1991.
 As of 2011 it contained 20,000 books and subscribed to 100 periodicals.
 It specializes in African art, contemporary art, decorative ars, European art, Modern art, and photography.

-McCaw Foundation Library of Asian Art
+McCaw Foundation Library for Asian Art

-The McCaw Foundation Library of Asian Art was founded in 1933.
+The McCaw Foundation Library for Asian Art was founded in 1933.
 As of 2011 it contained 15,000 book volumes and subscribed to 100 periodicals.
 It specializes in Asian art.

 Facilities

 Main facility

 The museum's main collection moved to its present location on First Avenue in December 1991; the museum's original building became the Seattle Asian Art Museum in 1994.
 The building, a limestone-covered rectangle with a streak of tile and terra cotta around its outside, is located at University Street and First Avenue, and was completed by Venturi, Scott Brown and Associates at 150000 sqft with a $28.1 million budget.

 In 2006, the Seattle Art Museum began expanding its 1991 location in a joint effort with Washington Mutual (WaMu); the enlarged building was originally known as the WaMu Center.
 The expansion actually began in July 2004.
 Several pieces had to be temporarily moved to prevent them from being damaged due to vibrations during construction.
 This would have been the initial foundation phase of the WaMu Center.
 In addition to reworking the Venturi building, SAM now takes up the first four floors of a 16-floor building designed by Portland, Oregon architect Brad Cloepfil.
 SAM also owns the next eight floors, which WaMu originally rented; Washington Mutual owned the top four floors.
 As SAM expands in the future, it can take over one or more of the rented floors.

 Because of the construction, the museum's downtown location was closed from January 5, 2006, to May 5, 2007.
 The expanded building offers 70 percent more gallery space, an expanded museum store, and a new restaurant.
 In anticipation of the expansion, over a thousand new pieces, with a total value over a billion dollars, were donated to the collection.

 Washington Mutual's 2008 failure and subsequent acquisition by JPMorgan Chase resulted in Northwestern Mutual purchasing WaMu's share of the building September 9, 2009, and renaming it the Russell Investments Center.
 Currently, Russell Investments, a Northwestern Mutual subsidiary, is headquartered there, having relocated from Tacoma, Washington.

 Admission to the SAM's indoor facilities is free on the first Thursday of each month; SAM also offers free admission the first Saturday of the month.
 And even the normal admission is suggested, meaning that the museum would like visitors to pay the complete admission but if they can not pay fully they can still enjoy the museum.